Publication

 The investor may request the judicial review of a prohibition decision from Hungarian courts.

-Fines up to HUF 10 million (ca. EUR 25,000) may be imposed for failure to notify, and notifiable transactions are not considered valid without a clearance decision.
+Fines up to HUF 10 million (circa EUR 25,640) may be imposed for failure to notify, and notifiable transactions are not considered valid without a clearance decision.
 Thus, for instance, the change in ownership will not be entered into the Hungarian company registry without the necessary approval.

-The process under the Emergency FDI regime is similar, but the notification must be filed with a different minister (currently the minister for economy) and the deadline for the process is only 30 business days, with a 15-day extension possible.
-However, again there is no presumption of approval if the minister fails to adopt a decision within the deadline.
+The process under the Special FDI regime is similar, but the notification must be filed with a different minister (currently the minister for economy) and the deadline for the process is only 30 business days, with a 15-day extension possible.
+Again, there is no presumption of approval if the minister fails to adopt a decision within the deadline.
 The fines which may be imposed for failure to notify can reach up to twice the transaction value.

 There are additional regulations in place where the target company’s activities concern solar plants.
-In such cases, the Hungarian State has a pre-emption right that must be exercised within 60 working days, counted from the day the minister notifies the foreign investor of the existence of the pre-emption right.
-This deadline may be extended by 15 days.
+In such cases, the Hungarian State has a pre-emption right that must be exercised within 90 working days, counted from the day the minister notifies the foreign investor of the existence of the pre-emption right.

 If the minister for energy recommends the exercise of the State’s pre-emption right, the FDI proceedings are terminated.
 Otherwise, the proceedings continue as normal.